College of Education and Human Development

 Oziewicz, M. and Spicer, S. (2023).
 “We Are Nature Defending Itself: Universal Climate Literacy DIY with Youth Media Productions and Engagement.”
 In Beach, R. and Smith, B. Youth Created Media on the Climate Crisis.
 Routledge.
 18-36.

-Oziewicz, M. (2022).
-“Introduction: The Choice We Have in the Stories We Tell.”
-In Oziewicz, M., Attebery, B., and Dědinová, T. (Eds.).
+Oziewicz, M., Attebery, B., and Dědinová, T. Eds.
+(2022).
 Fantasy and Myth in the Anthropocene: Imagining Futures and Dreaming Hope in Literature and Media.
 Bloomsbury Academic.
-1-11.
+272 p.

 Oziewicz, M. (2022). “ ‘It wasn’t us!’: Teaching about Ecocide and the Systemic Causes of Climate Change.”
 In Young, R. (Ed.).
 Literature as a Lens for Climate Change: Using Narratives to Prepare the Next GenerationRowland and Littlefield.
 19-51.